Analysis: Three impressions on UW Husky men as they head into Pac-12 tournament

 On paper, the Huskies got a favorable draw considering Utah has a three-game losing streak and UW would avoid No. 1 seed Arizona until the conference tournament title game.

-After winning 3 of its last 4 games, UW is riding a lot of momentum into Las Vegas and no one is hotter than redshirt junior forward Nate Roberts, who has tallied double doubles in his past two outings.
+After winning three of its last four games, UW is riding a lot of momentum into Las Vegas and no one is hotter than redshirt junior forward Nate Roberts, who has tallied double doubles in his past two outings.

 A year ago, we identified Roberts as UW’s most important player in part because of his ability to defend the basket, rebound and score like he did last week against Oregon (career-high 18 points and 16 rebounds) and Oregon State (13 points and 16 rebounds).